adv-sw/infinity/test/readme.txt

 Run this test as follows :

-infinity.exe -ui=0 -desktop -alone -rt=dxr /path/to/test
+infinity.exe -ui=0 -desktop -alone /path/to/test